 Things continued in a frenetic vein, both sides looking to nick the winning goal but chances were few and far between but Green created havoc in the County box, he raced onto Bostwick’s ball into the channel and turned to cross but with Ollie Palmer racing into the box Duffy just got in the way, and the visiting defender did it again moments later with Palmer again inches away.

 The Imps forced two corners in quick succession but couldn’t take advantage, the ball did end up in the net in injury time from Palmer, but it was disallowed but City continued to push searching for the winner.
+Despite the late pressure, it wasn't to be and the points were shared.

 1 Paul FARMAN